Marcy Graboyes Retires After 42-Year Career

 But with the onset of the new program and because she was a social worker, Graboyes was asked to teach a course in that curriculum.
 The LVR program was eventually joined by more master’s programs and called the Office of Graduate Studies, the precursor to what now is known as the Blindness and Low Vision Studies (BLVS) department.

 Several aspects to her career kept Graboyes in one place.
-Among them was social work was always tremendously valued as part of the interdisciplinary team; the role it played was also well-utilized by team members.
+Among them was social work and always being tremendously valued as part of the interdisciplinary team; the role it played was also well-utilized by team members.
 And, that the team was given the freedom to pursue other ideas.

 To that end, Graboyes was part of a team over the years — that included Richard Brilliant, OD ‘76, FAAO, Diplomate; Sarah Appel, OD ‘79, Resident ‘81, FAAO, Diplomate, Low Vision Rehabilitation ‘90; Elise Ciner, OD, FAAO; Erin Kenny, OD ‘15, Resident ‘16, FAAO; Christin DeMoss, OD ‘17, Resident ‘18, FAAO; and Chad Killen, OD ‘19, Resident ‘20, FAAO — that developed programs that still exist today.
 Those include: